robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ```sh
    conda activate metabow
    ```
 3. Start the server and make sure that the environment is activated before running it.
-The new terminal command will now start with (environment's name).
+The new terminal line will now start with (environment's name).

    ```sh
    python app.py